Sakrac/Step6502/README.md

 * Copy: Copy from the current pane (code, graphics, memory, registers)
 * Help: Brings up the About dialog
-* Pause: This button is enabled when the CPU is running
+* Pause: This button is enabled when the CPU is running, or enters monitor mode if Vice Connection is running
 * Run: Run the emulator
 * Run backwards: Undo instructions until paused, a breakpoint is hit or the undo buffer is empty.
 * Step: Step one instruction